nikolanovoselec/m365-mcp-server/OPERATIONS.md

 });
 ```

-### Log Aggregation
+### Log Aggregation (Recommended - Not Implemented)

+**Current Status**: Logging uses standard console.log() statements viewable via `wrangler tail`.
+No centralized log aggregation is currently configured.

-Centralized logging consolidates logs from distributed Workers into a single searchable repository.
-This enables correlation of events across multiple requests and provides historical data for debugging and compliance requirements.
+**Production Recommendation**: Centralized logging can consolidate logs from distributed Workers into a single searchable repository.
+This would enable correlation of events across multiple requests and provide historical data for debugging and compliance requirements.

-Set up centralized logging:
+**Example centralized logging setup:**

 ```bash
 # Export logs to external service